tadast/sublime-rails-snippets/README.md

     ➜ cd ~/Library/Application\ Support/Sublime\ Text\ 2/Packages
     ➜ git clone https://github.com/tadast/sublime-rails-snippets.git Rails

+It is important to clone it into a folder called Rails.
+Some other snippets have hardcoded dependencies pointing to that path.
+See troubleshooting.

 ## From an archive

 * Go to the downloads section